buildpacks/rfcs/text/0000-client-side-buildpack-registry.md

 ]
 ```

-* `namespace` - can represent a set or organization of buildpacks. matches `namespace` in the primary index
+* `namespace` - can represent a set or organization of buildpacks. matches `ns` in the primary index
 * `owner.id` - the identifier of the user or group that owns a namespace. this will be specific to `owner.type`
 * `owner.type` - the type of owner (i.e. a Github account, a Google account, etc)